jasongrimes/jekyll-chapterbook/README.md

 Use a "references" chapter in the book's end matter to list all of the complete citations, and receive inbound links from the in-text citations.
 In the front matter of the references page, set `class: references` so that the citations are formatted with hanging indents.

+See an ]example references list](https://jasongrimes.github.io/jekyll-chapterbook/references.html) in the demo.

 Include a link in each reference (like the ISBN search below), and assign it an `id` attribute with `{:#my-id}` so the anchor links from in-text citations work.